-[34] A threshold question is whether the failure to give an each-and-every-element instruction was so serious an error as to require automatic reversal.
+[35] A threshold question is whether the failure to give an each-and-every-element instruction was so serious an error as to require automatic reversal.
 The United States Supreme Court has referred to such errors as "structural defects" or "structural errors," because they cannot be excused by applying a harmless error analysis.
 See Sullivan, 508 U.S. at 282; Ariz. v.
 Fulminante, 499 U.S. 279, 288-295 (1991) (plurality opinion).
 Any error "with consequences that are necessarily unquantifiable and indeterminate, unquestionably qualifies as 'structural error."
 Sullivan, 508 U.S. at 282.
-In other words, a harmless error analysis of a structural error is not only unwise, it is impossible.8
+In other words, a harmless error analysis of a structural error is not only unwise, it is impossible.

-8 Johnson v.
+&lt;sup>7 Johnson v.
 United States lists several examples of structural errors.
 520 U.S. 461, 469 (1997).
 See, e.g., Gideon v.
 Wainwright, 372 U.S. 335 (1963) (a total deprivation of the right to counsel); Tumey v.
-Ohio, 273 U.S. 510 (1927) (lack of an impartial trial judge); Vasquez v.
-Hillery, 474 U.S. 254 (1986) (unlawful exclusion of grand jurors of defendant's race); McKaskle v.
-Wiggins, 465 U.S. 168 (1984) (the right to self-representation at trial); Waller v.
-Georgia, 467 U.S. 39 (1984) (the right to a public trial); Sullivan, 508 U.S. 275 (erroneous reasonable-doubt
+Ohio, 273 U.S. 510 (1927)

-[35] For example, in Sullivan, the Court considered whether an unconstitutional jury instruction defining reasonable doubt could be subjected to harmless error analysis.
+[36] For example, in Sullivan, the Court considered whether an unconstitutional jury instruction defining reasonable doubt could be subjected to harmless error analysis.
 508 U.S. at 277.
 The jury instruction in Sullivan incorrectly defined a reasonable doubt as "such doubt as would give rise to a grave uncertainty" and "an actual substantial doubt."
 Cage v.
 Louisiana, 498 U.S. 39, 40 (1990) (cited by Sullivan for the text of the actual jury instructions at issue).
 The Court determined that the error required reversal, finding that the failure to properly instruct on the standard of reasonable doubt was a structural error not subject to harmless error analysis.
 508 U.S. at 281-82.

-[36] The rationale in Sullivan for defining the jury instruction error as "structural" was that the Sixth Amendment does not allow a court to simply conclude that the jury would have found a defendant guilty despite the flawed instructions:
+[37] The rationale in Sullivan for defining the jury instruction error as "structural" was that the Sixth Amendment does not allow a court to simply conclude that the jury would have found a defendant guilty despite the flawed instructions: